Drinking Water Revolving Loan Fund

 General information for all projects

-Federal requirements demand the environmental review cover all parts of a project, even those parts not being financed by the revolving fund or other federally connected funding.
-For example, a project might consist of installing a new well and treatment plant and then connecting it to a community's distribution system via a transmission water main that extends through an environmentally sensitive area.
+Federal requirements demand that the environmental review cover all parts of a project, even those parts not being financed by the revolving fund or other federally connected funding.
+For example, a project might involve installing a new well and treatment plant and then connecting it to a community's distribution system via a transmission water main that passes through an environmentally sensitive area.
 The community would not be able to avoid doing an environmental review for the environmentally sensitive area by limiting revolving fund financing to only the well and treatment plant and using local funding for the transmission water main.
-The whole project, including the transmission line would be subject to environmental review.
+The entire project, including the transmission line would be subject to environmental review.

 Environmental review requirements differ among funding agencies.
-Find out each agency's expectations if more than one agency will be providing grants or loans for a project.
-For example, one agency may be providing a partial grant while another agency covers remaining costs with a loan.
-A second example would be where Agency 1 provides a loan for sewer lines and Agency 2 provides a loan for waterlines in a combined project.
-Utilize an environmental review process that will satisfy all agencies.
+Be sure to check each agency's expectations if more than one agency will be providing grants or loans for a project.
+For example, one agency may provide a partial grant while another agency covers the remaining costs with a loan.
+Another example would be where Agency 1 provides a loan for sewer lines, and Agency 2 provides a loan for waterlines in a combined project.
+Use an environmental review process that satisfies all agencies.

 Project categories

-There are five environmental review categories for public water system projects.
-Each category will determine what steps must be followed.
-It is possible, but not likely, that a project will be moved from one category to another during the environmental review process.
+There are five environmental review categories for public water system projects, and each category will determine what steps must be followed.
+It is possible, though unlikely, that a project be moved from one category to another during the environmental review process.

-The instructions only pertain to the first three categories listed below, and they primarily focus on category 3, where most projects will be located.
+The instructions only pertain to the first three categories (listed below), with a primary focus on category 3, where most projects will fall.
 It is highly unlikely a drinking water project will be in category 4 or 5.
-Contact the Community Public Water Supply staff in your county if this does happen.
+However, if that occurs, contact the Environmental Review Engineer at dwrf.er.MDH@state.mn.us.

 - Equipment installation.